Tyrrrz/CliWrap/Readme.md

 await (input | Cli.Wrap("foo") | output).ExecuteAsync();
 ```

-There are many ways you can create new instances of `PipeSource` or `PipeTarget`:
+There are many ways you can create new instances of `PipeSource` and `PipeTarget`:

 - `PipeSource.Null` -- represents an empty pipe source.
 - `PipeSource.FromStream()` -- pipes data from any readable stream.